yamikaze0/spring-integrate-mock/README.md

-# yami-mock
+# yami-org.yamikaze.mock
-a mock util in Spring context and dependency on junit4
+a org.yamikaze.mock util in Spring context and dependency on junit4